 What’s Different Between Henna Brows and Other Temporary Eyebrow Tintings (such as Microblading)?

-The main difference between henna brows and other temporary eyebrow tintings is the fact that henna is a safe and natural alternative to other types of dyes and tints.
+The main difference between henna brows and other temporary eyebrow tintings is the fact that henna is a safe and natural alternative to other types of dyes and tints, as well as makeup.
 It’s vegan friendly, which is a feature that many clients want, and the henna dye is free of any peroxide activators, which means that even people with sensitive skin can opt for it.
 It is also a great way to have killer eyebrows if you’re still not ready to opt for cosmetic tattooing or microbladed eyebrows.
 Henna eyebrows last quite less than microblading, but it’s also very short-lasting in comparison to microblading.

 Are There any Misconceptions or Misunderstandings?

 Before opting for this treatment, it’s very important to talk to your artist about what you can and can’t do with your henna brows.
 Even though it’s thought that you can create a completely new shape of brows with henna, it’s a misunderstanding.
 Henna can make your eyebrows fuller or fill in any bald spots, but it cannot stain your skin where there’s no hair.

 There usually are 5 shades of henna dye – brown, blonde, burgundy, black and golden brown.
 However, if your hair color is a bit different than the henna dye, the artist can always mix two colors together.
 Another option would be to choose products by renowned brands such as PhiHenna which produces 8 amazing shades so that everyone can find their shade.
 In their color range there are: PhiHenna light brown, PhiHenna dark brown, PhiHenna medium brown, PhiHenna black, PhiHenna golden brown, PhiHenna blonde, PhiHenna copper brown, and PhiHenna burgundy.